jchatel/quickmail-next-docs/deliverability/blacklist-domain-health-monitoring.md

 # Where to find the Domain Health Monitor?

-The domain health monitor is found in Channels → Email → Menu → Domains
+The domain health monitor is found in Email → Menu (Ellipsis) → Domains

 ![screenshot](../images/000_file-xA5XQHGV8E.png)